News

 Knowledge-Based Investing

-More broadly, this falls under knowledge-based investing, where ontologies and knowledge graphs constructed from text sources inform investment decisions.
-As AI continues to be more powerful, expect to see more integration of explicit knowledge into quantitative asset allocation frameworks to achieve better performance and robustness.
+Knowledge-based investing uses ontologies and knowledge graphs constructed from text sources to inform investment decisions.
+As AI continues to advance, expect to see more integration of explicit knowledge into quantitative asset allocation frameworks to achieve better performance and robustness.
+AI can also transform risk-attitude profiling by inferring investors’ latent risk tolerance continuously and non-intrusively, tailoring portfolio recommendations to individual preferences.

 Beyond CAPM, MVO, and BLM